+Latin

-Latin See Classical Studies.
+See Classical Studies

 Latin American, Latinx and Caribbean Studies

-MAJOR

-Eleven (11) courses:
+11 courses

-- LALC 101
+LALC 101

-- One additional introductory course (LALC 121, 122, 123 or 295)
+One additional introductory course (LALC 121, 122, 123 or 295)

-- One language course above the intermediate level in one of the three main languages of the area (Spanish, Portuguese or French or another regional language approved by the department)
+One language course above the intermediate level in one of the three main languages of the area (Spanish, Portuguese or French or another regional language approved by the department)

-- One methods course relevant to area of concentration (geographic or thematic) (AFST 200, AMST 401, ANTH 240 or 241, ECON 474, HIST 204, POSC 239, SOCI 240 or 244, SPAN 305, WGST 250)
+One methods course relevant to area of concentration (geographic or thematic) (AFST 200, AMST 401, ANTH 240 or 241, ECON 474, HIST 204, POSC 239, SOCI 240 or 244, SPAN 305, WGST 250)

+LALC 285

-- Four courses in area of concentration
+Three courses in area of concentration

-- Two electives
+Two electives

-- -Of the six courses (four in the concentration and two electives), at least one should be in the humanities and the selection should include courses in three departments.
-Introductory courses will not count as concentration or elective courses.
+[Of the five courses (three in the concentration and two electives), at least one should be in the humanities and the selection should include courses in three departments.
+Introductory courses will not count as concentration or elective courses.]

-- LALC 490-the capstone course
+LALC 490-the capstone course

-MINOR
+Minor

-Six (6) courses:
+Six courses

+(Students will be encouraged to follow a concentration.)

+LALC 101

+Five courses approved by LALC in at least three different departments

+Suggested curricular flow through the major

-- (Students will be encouraged to follow a concentration.) - LALC 101 - Five courses approved by LALC in at least three different departments SUGGESTED CURRICULAR FLOW THROUGH THE MAJOR Most students begin the LALC major with LALC 101 or one of the other introductory courses, and all finish with LALC 490 in the senior year.
+Most students begin the LALC major with LALC 101 or one of the other introductory courses, and all finish with LALC 490 in the senior year.
 Otherwise, there is no necessary or preferred path through the LALC major.

 Suggested Flow for First Year Students:

 - FYS

 - LALC 101

-- Language courses (goal: two language courses above the intermediate level)
+- Language courses (goal: one language course above the intermediate level)

 - Another introductory course (see below)

 - LALC Concentration course or Elective course

+- LALC 285

 - Other graduation requirements

-(Please check with a LALC faculty or the LALC chair)
+(Please check with a LALC faculty member or the LALC chair)

 Suggested Flow for Second Year Students:

-- LALC 101 (if it was not taken previously)
+- LALC 101 (if not taken previously)

-- Language courses (goal: two language courses above the intermediate level)
+- Language courses (goal: one language course above the intermediate level)

-- Another introductory course (if it was not taken previously)
+- Another introductory course (if not taken previously)

 - LALC Concentration courses

+- LALC 285

 - Methods course (see below)

 - Elective course

 - Other graduation requirements

 (Please check with your LALC advisor or the LALC chair)

 Suggested Flow for Third Year Students:

-Study Abroad in Latin America (must have language requirement): Brazil or Ecuador and Argentina Programs
+• Study Abroad in Latin America (must have language requirement): Brazil or Ecuador and Argentina Programs

 OR

-- LALC 101 (if it was not taken previously)
+- LALC 101 (if not taken previously)

 - Language courses (goal: one language course above the intermediate level)

-- Another introductory course (if it was not taken previously)
+- Another introductory course (if not taken previously)

 - LALC Concentration courses

+- LALC 285 (if not taken previously)

 - Methods course (see below)

 - Elective course

 - Other graduation requirements

 (Please check with your LALC advisor or the LALC chair)

 Suggested Flow for Fourth Year Students: